Increase onboarding quality with metrics & KPIs

 6. takeover rate

-- well prepared for their task or
+- prepare well for their task or

 7. onboarding experience